In these general terms and conditions, the following definitions apply:

 3.1 Consignor authorises Adams to sell the lot with due observance of these auction conditions.

 3.2 Adams will offer the lot in an appropriate auction and, on behalf of the consignor, will sell the lot to the party that makes the highest bid, unless it is below the reserve price specified in the consignment contract.
-If not stated otherwise in writing, the starting bid is the minimum/reserve price.
+The starting bid is the minimum/reserve price.

 3.3 Adams is free to determine whether, when and in which auction the lot will be offered for sale.